twilio-labs/paste/.changeset/shaggy-sheep-confess.md

 "@twilio-paste/design-tokens": patch
 ---

-[Design Tokens] added new designs tokens shadowBorderBottomWeak and shadowBorderBottomInverseWeaker to support new feature KeybaordKey
+[Design Tokens] added new design tokens shadowBorderBottomWeak and shadowBorderBottomInverseWeaker to support new feature, KeybaordKey.